-The Italian stakeholder group for RaiSE celebrated the third meeting on 14 February 2018 in Bologna.
+The Irish stakeholder group for RaiSE celebrated the third meeting on 23 May 2018 in Dublin.

 RaiSE brings together six pro-active regions and one advisory partner to address the common challenge of enhancing competitiveness of social enterprises.
 According to the Social Business Initiative of the European Commission, social enterprises: